dh256git/project27/src/volunteering/index.md

 Whether you join our community as a volunteer, or as a member, we will set you up for success.
 We follow a three step process to ensure you have a great experience of joining the team.

+Introduction
-1. Introduction: We organise a virtual meeting with you to make introductions, understand your interests, and discuss the tasks you would like to help with.
+: We organise a 30 minute long virtual meeting with you to make introductions, understand your interests, and discuss the tasks you would like to help with.

+On-boarding
-2. Onboarding: During your first week, we ask you to complete our onboarding workflow, which involves reading through our 'getting started' package, a 30 minute virtual meeting to get you familiar with our systems, and another 30 minute to set you up on your first task.
+: During your first week, we ask you to complete our on-boarding workflow, which involves reading through our 'getting started' package.
+: A 30 minute long virtual meeting, to get you familiar with our systems.
+: A second 30 minute long virtual meeting, to set you up on your first task.

+Supervision
-3. Supervision: During the first month with us, we offer two hours of [supervision support]({% link support/pricing.md %}), to make sure you can give us feedback, ask questions, and to help you combat initial difficulties.
+: During the first month with us, we offer a [free supervision session]({% link support/pricing.md %}), to make sure you can give us feedback, ask questions, and to help you combat initial difficulties.
+: Supervision is optional and flexible.
+You can choose to take the full hour, take two 30 minute long sessions, or not use it at all.